-Kelly L'Engle, Assistant Professor
+Kelly L'Engle, Professor

 “It was a pretty major shift to go from in-person, or face-to-face teaching, to online teaching for this class.
 The class is based on a team learning environment.
 There are a lot of in-person, face-to-face activities, and it was important to be able to take these group learning, face-to-face opportunities and translate them into the online environment. ”

-Xavier Gomez, Senior Instructional Designer
+Xavier Gomez, Former Senior Instructional Designer at USF

 “Kelly's class was project-based, and all group work, so the question is, how do you support group work for online students who have never seen one another, who have never met in person, yet they have to develop a substantial project proposal together?
 And that was our challenge.”

 The integrated group function in Canvas enabled student team members to collaborate and communicate successfully, effectively supporting student-centered learning through peer-to-peer and group interaction.
 The use of group discussion boards maximized student engagement and called extensively upon students' critical analysis skills.
 Dr. L'Engle could see direct evidence of the application of learning gleaned from the discussion boards on students' individual and group assignments, validating their effectiveness.